schemedoc/surveys/surveys/FiveToSixToSeven.md

+# Five to six to seven

 These are the language changes listed in R6RS Appendix E, with notes on the extent to which R7RS-small has taken them up.

 * Scheme source code now uses the Unicode character set.
 Specifically, the character set that can be used for identifiers has been greatly expanded.
     * Permitted but not required.